Stalinist architecture: Poland

 Lev Rudnev's Palace of Culture and Science, which was dubbed a 'gift from the Soviet people', was perhaps the most controversial of the importations of Stalinist architecture.
 This vast, high tower, which is still the fourth largest building in the European Union, dominated the city.
 However an earlier exercise in Neoclassicism was the large MDM Boulevard, which was developed in parallel with the faithful reconstruction of the old town centre.
 MDM was a typical Stalinist 'Magistrale', with the generous width of the street often rumoured to be for the purposes of tank movements.
 The planned city of Nowa Huta outside Kraków was also designed in a Stalinist style during the late 1940s.
+Between 1949 and 1955, numerous plans were drawn up for the socialist reconstruction of the devastated city of Wrocław (German: Breslau, incorporated into Poland in 1945), including the construction of a large university district.